JasonOS03/MusicVisuals/README.md

 - Jade
 - Jason
 - Chris
+- AudioBands

+1. To start the visual, press the Play Tune button.
+2. Neil's visual will start, synchronized with the song.
+3. You can then click on other name's to see their visuals.
+4. You can click back on previously seen visuals that are running in the background.

 # How it works

+## Aimee

+## Neil

+## Jade

+## Jason

+## Chris

 # What I am most proud of in the assignment